RGonzLin/RAGamuffin/README.md

 There are some magic words however.
 All of them start with a `/`, and allow you to perform special actions:
 * `/interwebs`: Provide a URL to a webpage or YouTube video and ask questions about it.
-* `/system`: Provide a system prompt to change the behaviour of the LLM (i.e., "When reviewing code, explain what each function does thoroughly, yet in simple terms.").
 *  `/itshistory`: Clear the chat history.
 *  `/changellm`: Change the LLM model on the fly while preserving the chat history!
 Allows you to use the best model to handle the specific task at hand!
 * `/exit`: Quit the chat.